Home » Amsterdam » Anne Frank House tours

 If you don’t have your Anne Frank Museum ticket yet, here is what we suggest:

-Step 1: Book a tour of the area where Anne Frank grew up, and the nearby Jewish Cultural Quarter
+Step 1: Book a tour of the area where Anne Frank grew up and the nearby Jewish Cultural Quarter

 Step 2: On the day of your visit, also try your luck with the same day Museum tickets

-Else, you at least go on a guided walking tour of Anne Frank’s neighborhood, listening to her stories.
+Otherwise, you at least go on a guided walking tour of Anne Frank’s neighborhood, listening to her stories.

 The Fascinating Story of Anne Frank